Here’s how to take Pelargonium, the ‘bedding’ style geranium cuttings and get making some plant babies...

 Size up your cutting to around 10cm.

-Make the snip below a node - the bit where the leaf bursts out, this is where the growth hormones are.
+Using a sharp, clean knife or pair of scissors, take the snip below a node - the bit where the leaf bursts out, this is where the growth hormones are.

 Snip off all leaves from the lower half of the cutting, leaving just one or two at the top.